One of these people is building a RM33 billion city in the Philippines. Guess who

 All of that…. in this strip of land:

 It doesn’t quite detract from their cause, but it’s interesting to note that Bataraza wasn’t the first pick for this project.
 It was supposed to launch in Puerto Princesa, which you can also see on the map.
-But apparently the company’s proposal faced some technical hiccups with the city government that we couldn’t quite figure out.
+But apparently the company’s proposal didn’t get the city government’s green light.

 So, with a still hefty gap in information, we decided it was time to take a more official route.